-• Double voters: A computer glitch in Milwaukee caused at least 314 voters who re-registered before or on Election Day to be listed twice on the rolls, with a notation of voting next to each listing.
-Each was given only a single ballot.204
+Double voters: A computer glitch in Milwaukee caused at least 314 voters who re-registered before or on Election Day to be listed twice on the rolls, with a notation of voting next to each listing.
+Each was given only a single ballot.

-83 people allegedly voted twice; 14 allegedly voted both absentee and in person, 9 allegedly voted in Milwaukee and other cities, 59 allegedly voted twice in Milwaukee, and 1 allegedly voted twice in Madison.205 Of the 59 voters alleged to have voted twice in Milwaukee, most registered twice but voted only once.
+83 people allegedly voted twice; 14 allegedly voted both absentee and in person, 9 allegedly voted in Milwaukee and other cities, 59 allegedly voted twice in Milwaukee, and 1 allegedly voted twice in Madison.
+Of the 59 voters alleged to have voted twice in Milwaukee, most registered twice but voted only once.
 51 were cleared by investigators, 1 was acquitted at trial, 1 received no verdict at trial, and 1 was found incompetent to stand trial.
-Finally, another voter named Gloria Bell believes that she was confused with a woman named Gloria Bell-Piphus.206
+Finally, another voter named Gloria Bell-Piphus.
+Of the 59 voters alleged to have voted twice in Milwaukee, most registered twice but voted only once.
+51 were cleared by investigators, 1 was acquitted at trial, 1 received no verdict at trial, and 1 was found incompetent to stand trial.
+Finally, another voter named Gloria Bell-Piphus.

-Of the 9 voters alleged to have voted both in Milwaukee and in another city, all 9 were cleared of wrongdoing: clerical and scanning errors by poll workers accounted for 6 of the voters, 2 were fathers and sons alleged to be the same person, and 1 had a different middle name and birthdate from his alleged double.
+Of the 9 voters alleged to have voted both in Milwaukee and in another city, all 9 were cleared of wrong-doing: clerical and scanning errors by poll workers accounted for 6 of the voters, 2 were fathers and sons alleged to be the same person, and 1 had a different middle name and birthdate from his alleged double.

-Of the 14 voters alleged to have voted both absentee and in person, in at least 12 cases, after comparing absentee records to poll records, the absentee ballot was not counted.207
+Of the 14 voters alleged to have voted both absentee and in person, in at least 12 cases, after comparing absentee records to poll records, the absentee ballot was not counted.

-• Dead voters: 4 votes were cast in the names of allegedly dead people.208 These were all absentee ballots, cast by individuals who died within two weeks of the election; it is not clear whether the ballots were cast before the individuals died.209
+• Dead voters: 4 votes were cast in the names of allegedly dead people.
+These were all absentee ballots, cast by individuals who died within two weeks of the election; it is not clear whether the ballots were cast before the individuals died.

-- Impersonation: 1 vote was allegedly cast in the name of an individual who did not vote.210 Further investigation of the alleged vote cast in the name of another was determined to be a clerical error by a poll worker.211 - Fictitious voters: 2 votes were allegedly cast in the name of an individual who could not be verified as an actual individual.212 These votes were cast in the name of Marquis F. Murff, who could not be verified by a reporter as an actual individual.
-We are not aware of any further public investigation.213 - Underage voter: One ballot was cast by a 17-year-old voter, using his real birthdate.214 - Noncitizen: One columnist reported that a ballot was allegedly cast by a Canadian legal permanent resident.
-We are not aware of any further public investigation.215 - Faulty registration: Four individuals allegedly submitted false voter registration applications.216 2 Milwaukee residents were convicted for submitting false voter registration applications; 1 person alleged to have supervised two others who turned in false forms was also convicted, but that conviction was overturned.
+- Impersonation: 1 vote was allegedly cast in the name of an individual who did not vote.
+210 Further investigation of the alleged vote cast in the name of another was determined to be a clerical error by a poll worker.
+211 - Fictitious voters: 2 votes were allegedly cast in the name of an individual who could not be verified as an actual individual.
+These votes were cast in the name of Marquis F. Murff, who could not be verified by a reporter as an actual individual.
+We are not aware of any further public investigation. - Underage voter: One ballot was cast by a 17-year-old voter, using his real birthdate.
+214 - Noncitizen: One columnist reported that a ballot was allegedly cast by a Canadian legal permanent resident.
+We are not aware of any further public investigation. - Faulty registration: Four individuals allegedly submitted false voter registration applications.
+2 Milwaukee residents were convicted for submitting false voter registration applications; 1 person alleged to have supervised two others who turned in false forms was also convicted, but that conviction was overturned.
 The trial of one other individual accused of submitting false registration applications is still pending.
-No votes were alleged to have been cast under these registrations.217
+No votes were alleged to have been cast under these registrations.